statmorph-lsst: Quantifying and correcting morphological biases in galaxy surveys: Analysis of morphology metrics

 \subsubsection{Orientation}

 The final parameter that uses the image moments is the orientation $\theta$, i.e. the angle of inclination relative to the chosen centre.
-Orientation is measured starting from the vertical, going counter-clockwise, spanning from $-\pi$ to $+\pi$.
+It is measured starting from the vertical, going counter-clockwise, spanning from $-\pi$ to $+\pi$.
 In this work, we converted orientation from radians to degrees.
 Fig. \ref{fig:moments_grid} shows the orientation behavior in the right panel.
-The uncertainty in the orientation angle is over $10\degree$ for most resolutions and depths when compared to the baseline, increasing to 20$\degree$ in low-resolution images and to 35$\degree$ in noisy images.
+The uncertainty in the orientation angle is over $10\degree$ for most resolutions and depths when compared to the baseline, increasing to 20$\degree$ in low-resolution images and to \new{30}$\degree$ in noisy images.
 The error in orientation reaches 20$\degree$ when $\avgsnrm{} \sim 1$ and 5$\degree$ when $\reseffm \sim 5$.
-However, most of this error comes from the intrinsic uncertainties in calculating a position error of round sources.
-When restricting our sample to only galaxies with $e > 0.3$, the error in orientation is $2 \pm 5\degree$ in all but the lowest \avgsnr{} and \reseff{} bins.
+However, most of this error comes from the intrinsic uncertainties in calculating a position error of round sources. \new{For more edge-on galaxies, the error is reduced -- we discuss this further in Appendix \ref{app:theta}.} When restricting our sample to only galaxies with $e > 0.3$, the error in orientation is $2 \pm 5\degree$ in all but the lowest \avgsnr{} and \reseff{} bins. \new{Appendix \ref{app:theta} shows the average errors for other choices of $\theta$.}